-Pilot became suspicious of Richard Russell a year before he stole airplane from Sea-Tac
+‘Airplane of opportunity’?
+Richard Russell raised pilot’s suspicions a year before Sea-Tac jet heist

 On a later occasion last year, Monteith said he saw Russell in the captain’s seat of another SkyWest jet joined by a fellow Horizon ramp agent, prompting him to confront them.

-“To see anybody in the cockpit of one of our airplanes without a SkyWest representative present is highly usually,” he said.
+“To see anybody in the cockpit of one of our airplanes without a SkyWest representative present is highly unusual,” he said.
 “So I kind of just went over and said, ‘Hey, what are you guys doing in here?’ ”

 After they told him they were training to tug the aircraft, Monteith said he told them: “You look like you’re doing more than that and don’t need to be there.”